Sutadasuto/uvgg19_crack_detection/README.md

 https://drive.google.com/drive/folders/1g-nQchtC7Adjk87KIx2Ber-10EbpHGKB?usp=sharing

 We provide the pruned version of CFD as described in section 4.1.
-"CrackDataset" contains both Aigle-RN and ESAR; when using any of these 2 datasets; the path to "CrackDataset" should be provided.
+"CrackDataset" contains both Aigle-RN and ESAR; when using any of these 2 datasets, the path to "CrackDataset" should be provided.

 In the next link, we provide the weights from the model trained on each one of the provided datasets: